zacnomore/por2lio/writing/observing-systems.md

 const you = new Messenger();

 // Called at 8 am
-function start () {
+function start() {
-  you.addMessages(
-    charlie.getMessages()
-  );
+  you.addMessages(charlie.getMessages());
 }

 // Called for each delivery
-function deliverMessages () {
+function deliverMessages() {
-  neighborhood.forEach(resident => {
+  neighborhood.forEach((resident) => {
     resident.giveMessage(you.getMessages());
-  })
+  });
 }

 // Called at 4 pm
-function end () {
+function end() {
   you.emptyMessages();
 }
 ```

 There's some problems though.
-When you told Sal about the fun at the butcher shop he was less than interested. *He's a vegetarian.* Also, Stanley is very sour on the whole kite thing and he does not want to talk about it.
+When you told Sal about the fun at the butcher shop he was less than interested. _He's a vegetarian._ Also, Stanley is very sour on the whole kite thing and he does not want to talk about it.
 It was alright for a first day but you wonder if there's room for improvement so you sit down and think about the problems you've seen:

 You decide to visit your boss's office after work to make some suggestions.